 - a.
 Students deficient in any skill or clinical objective will be required to have remediation.
 The Clinical Instructor will provide a remediation plan that may include homework assignments, lab time, individual counseling and instruction.
-The clinical instructor may also refer any student to the education assistance coordinator, nursing supervisor, &/or skills lab instructor. - b.
+The clinical instructor may also refer any student to the ADON, clinical supervisor, nursing supervisor, &/or skills lab instructor. - b.
 Students who demonstrate unsatisfactory skills after remediation will be removed from the clinical area and receive a clinical failing grade.
 All students must achieve the minimum grade of "C" in the clinical component.
-The student with less than a "C" is dropped. - c.
-Students must score a minimum of 60 % on all onsite review programs and obtain an 80% to pass each assignment.
+The student with less than a "C" is dropped.

+c.
+Students must score a minimum of 60 % on all onsite review programs and obtain a 76% to pass each assignment.
 Those students scoring less than 60% will dropped from the program.
-Those students scoring between 60-
+Students must achieve the appropriate number of points (i.e., for assignments and clinical) to achieve a passing grade.